C-Small2002/MusicVisuals/README.md

 ## LILJA:
 During the project I was able to see the effects of maths visualised on screen.
 It was interesting to see how different maths functions behaved visually and I learned a lot from it.
+I also learned a lot about github and how to work on projects together through upstream and pull requests.
+It's definitely an invaluable skill for industry.

 # Markdown Tutorial